 - Supporting a child-safe culture

-To assist you in starting this process and fleshing out some of the details for each of the strategies, Play by the Rules has designed a free template in the form of a PowerPoint presentation.
-The presentation is ready to use, provides example strategy statements, and can serve as a planning document as well as a presentation/workshop tool.
+To assist you in starting this process Play by the Rules has designed a free template in the form of a PowerPoint presentation.
+The presentation is ready to use and can serve as a planning document as well as a presentation or workshop tool.
 You can download the presentation template at playbytherules.net.au

-For more details on these strategies and to register for the full online Safeguarding Children program visit safeguardingchildren.com.au
+For more details or to register for the Safeguarding Children program visit safeguardingchildren.com.au

 Children should feel safe at home, sport, school and in any organisation.
-If you are under 18 years of age and anyone makes you feel unsafe or scared or is hurting you, it is important that tell someone that you trust.
+If you are under 18 years of age and anyone makes you feel unsafe or scared or is hurting you, it is important to tell someone that you trust.
 Even if the person who is making you feel unsafe tells you not to tell anyone or says it’s a secret, you still need to tell someone.